RobWiederstein/evidence_based/README.markdown

 NASBO has dedicated a webpage to evidence-based initiatives.
 On its [webpage](https://www.nasbo.org/reports-data/using-data-and-evidence), an inventory of states' evidence-based initiatives may be downloaded.
 In this inventory ten states (plus DC) reported having at least one initiative that could be characterized as an evidence-based policymaking initiative.

 When looking at those primarily located in the budget office, almost all are partnerships with [Results First](https://www.pewtrusts.org/en/projects/pew-macarthur-results-first-initiative) (e.g., Colorado, Minnesota, North Carolina and Rhode Island).
 These states’ budget offices all have staff resources partially or fully dedicated to overseeing Results First projects in their states.
 Many other states have partnered with the Pew-MacArthur Results First Initiative, but in those cases, the effort is housed in a single agency - like a Department of Corrections, the legislature, or another entity.
+In addition to the above, NASBO also has an extremely useful [resources guide](reports/2018-10-01_nasbo_resource_guide.pdf).

 ## Kentucky

 ### Office of State Budget

 The Office of State Budget Director is an agency created by statute.
 [KRS 11.068](statutes/KRS_11.068.pdf).
 The Director is appointed by the Governor and serves at the Governor's pleasure.
 KRS 11.040.
 The state budget director serves on the Governor's executive cabinet.
 [KRS 11.065](statutes/KRS_11.065.pdf).
 The Cabinet meets on the call of the Governor, but no less than once every two months.
 [KRS 11.065](statutes/KRS_11.065.pdf).
 The state budget director is one of the Governor's "major assistants" and "shall assist the Governor in the proper operation of the office."
 [KRS 11.065](statutes/KRS_11.065.pdf).
-Being one of the Cabinet, the Office of State Budget shall "advise and consult with the Governor on all matters affecting the welfare of the State."
+Being a member of the Cabinet, the Office of State Budget shall "advise and consult with the Governor on all matters affecting the welfare of the State."
 [KRS 11.065](statutes/KRS_11.065.pdf).

 The OSB has the following functions, but they are exclusive: